Back To Search Results

 Indications

-In the neonatal intensive care unit, CPAP is used to treat preterm infants with underdeveloped lungs and respiratory distress syndrome due to surfactant deficiency.[3][4]
+In neonatal intensive care, CPAP is used to treat preterm infants with underdeveloped lungs and respiratory distress syndrome due to surfactant deficiency.[9][10]
 This therapy also helps manage hypoxia and reduce the work of breathing in infants with conditions such as bronchiolitis, pneumonia, or tracheomalacia, where the airways are collapsible.
+Because CPAP helps maintain airway patency, the most common indication is OSA and, in select cases, central sleep apnea, particularly after treatment and optimization of underlying conditions such as heart failure.[11][12][13]

 Contraindications